China’s Development Strategy

 This includes renewable energy.
 China is the world's largest and lowest-cost producer of most renewable energy technology, especially solar panels and batteries.
 Chinese companies are selling cheap, stand-alone solar panels in less-developed countries.

 These strategies have geopolitical aspects.
-China fears that the U.S. can cut off oil imports coming from the Middle East through the Strait of Malacca.
+China fears that the U.S. could cut off oil imports coming from the Middle East through the Strait of Malacca.
 China cannot count on always receiving discounted oil from Russia, Iran, and Venezuela.
+The United States has cut off Venezuelan oil bound for China.
+Current political turmoil in Iran might threaten Iranian oil exports to China.

-If current American energy policies favoring fossil fuels continue and China follows through in its promise to greatly reduce coal production, within ten years America will replace China as the largest emitter of greenhouse gases.
+If current American energy policies favoring fossil fuels continue and China follows through in its promise to greatly reduce coal production, America will replace China as the largest emitter of greenhouse gases.

 China is the world’s largest user of industrial robotics; domestic production is increasing rapidly.
 New manufacturing plants are highly automated; older plants are being modernized.
 This is also a possible solution to the future decrease in the size of China’s labor force.